henry2004y/VisAnaJulia/docs/src/man/log.md

 # Development Log

-## Animation

-This is a big headache for me right now.
-The current support of animation in Matplotlib is not good enough, especially for interactive plotting and scanning through multiple snapshots.

-The color range is also an issue.

-## Dependency and Package Structure

-As to avoid the cross-dependency hell on PyPlot, I split the original package into pure IO [Batsrus.jl](https://github.com/henry2004y/Batsrus.jl) and post-processing and plotting.
-This is also a nicer way of organizing larger code base.
-Furthermore, after Julia 1.6, the Python style `import A as B` and `using LinearAlgebra: cholesky as c, lu as l` are supported.
-This makes it possible to completely drop the dependency on PyPlot.jl and instead everytime one would need to say `using VisAna, PyPlot` to trigger the Matplotlib functions.
-A very nice thing is that I can in principle switch between PyPlot.jl and Plots.jl easily, depending on which package to use!

-Currently VisAna is more of a collection of scripts, instead of a true package.
-I am planning to build individual packages for each feature, so that others can make more use of what they want specifically.
-For example, the field tracing and test particle tracing have now become individual modules [FieldTracer.jl](https://github.com/henry2004y/FieldTracer.jl) and [TestParticle.jl](https://github.com/henry2004y/TestParticle.jl).
-Furthermore, these two packages can be merged into one called *Tracer.jl*.

-Demos are provided for calling MATLAB/Python directly from Julia for debugging and testing.
-This part will later be separated out for potential Python and MATLAB users.
-Currently the plotting and interpolation needed during plotting are done in Python.
-For instance, the scattered interpolation is done via `Interpolate` in Scipy.
-Hopefully these additional dependencies will be cut down.

-At first I forgot to export the Data struct, so everytime when I modified the code and rerun plotdata, it will shout error at me, saying no type was found for the input type.

-Precise control of colorbar position in Matplotlib is not an easy task. `axis(“scaled”)` or `axis(“equal”)` will cause issue with the present layout, such as overlapping, cutoff, or too much white spaces.
-Things are improving, but it takes time.
-See the scripts in the space folder for some examples of controlling the layouts.

-The current wrapper over Matplotlib makes it difficult to modify the plots afterwards, which especially causes problems when dealing with time series snapshots.
-The colorbar is so hard to fix.
-The solution is, instead of using `level`, provide a range of points.

-## User Recipe in Plots.jl

-There is a *extremely powerful* user recipe in Plots.

-* Repeatly using the same GKSTerm on Mac will display only white backgrounds in the end.
-* By default Plots uses `gr()` backend.
-The GR backend contour plot only accept vector x,y!
-* I don't want to have `Plots.jl` as a dependency.
-With simple plotting features this can work, but we may encounter [issues](https://github.com/JuliaPlots/RecipesBase.jl/issues/72) later.
-After Julia 1.6 this may be completely solved!
-* There is already a [UnitfulRecipes.jl](https://github.com/jw3126/UnitfulRecipes.jl) that provides the capability of auto-displaying units in figure labels, and it works smoothly with my user recipe.
-Amazing.
-* I have already built a customized package [UnitfulBatsrus.jl](https://github.com/henry2004y/UnitfulBatsrus.jl.git) and set it as a dependency for VisAna.
-Instead of the usual `u"km/s"` notation, we just need to use `bu"amucc"`.

 ## Scattered interpolation

 SWMF outputs may be in generalized coordinates.
 For the purpose of plotting, we often need to first interpolate onto a uniform mesh.